 For situational anxiety, such as that caused by fireworks or a thunderstorm, move your dog as far away from the noise as possible.
 Then put on calm music or other soothing sounds, and if you can, stay with her to make her feel safe.

 Excess energy can be problematic in dogs, especially if prone to anxiety and restlessness.
-The beauty of making sure your dog is getting plenty of exercise, even by simply letting him run around in the yard, is that you will benefit as well!
+The beauty of making sure your dog is getting plenty of exercise, even by simply letting him run around in the yard inside a wireless dog fence, is that you will benefit as well!

 Exercise releases serotonin, which is a natural feel-good hormone.
 When combined with wearing the dog out, this hormone will go a long way in avoiding anxiety and depression for you both.
 The chemical balances mood, and when their energy is used up from exercising, they will be less likely to worry.